 DID YOU KNOW?

-ONLY NUCLEAR ENERGY DELIVERED BY GENERATION IV IFRS “can rescue the world from energy disaster,” according to the 24-page report, Energy Independence Day: July 4, 2040, by author Joseph M. Shuster, in cooperation with the Science Council for Global Initiatives.
+ONLY NUCLEAR ENERGY DELIVERED BY GENERATION IV IFRS (integral fast reactors) “can rescue the world from energy disaster,” according to the 24-page report, Energy Independence Day: July 4, 2040, by author Joseph M. Shuster, in cooperation with the Science Council for Global Initiatives.
 The report offers what it calls “a realistic energy mix,” complete with cost estimates and a timetable for achieving the goal of energy security for the world by 2040.
 As explained in the report, the use of coal and oil as energy sources would be eliminated, with the energy mix in 2040 consisting of nuclear (42 percent), wind and solar (30 percent), natural gas (12 percent), biomass, geothermal, tides, and waves (6 percent), plasma remediation (5 percent), and hydro (5 percent).
-The report promotes the use of integral fast reactors (IFR) because they would use the long-lived waste from the current fleet of light-water reactors for fuel.
+The report promotes the use of IFRs because they would use the long-lived waste from the current fleet of light-water reactors for fuel.
 “Moreover, the residue that remains after burning this ‘waste’ in an IFR is far less toxic, its volume diminished, and will remain radioactive for only 200–400 years,” the report says.
 In addition, IFRs have been designed to be proliferation resistant, the report says, and “the possibility of a reactor core meltdown has been eliminated.”
 IFRs also can further reduce the proliferation potential by consuming as fuel the bomb-making material that exists around the world, the report says.
-The report is available online at http://www.beyondfossilfools.com/.

 Center for Nuclear Science and Technology Information of the American Nuclear Society